Neutrophil

 The name neutrophil derives from staining characteristics on hematoxylin and eosin (H&E) histological or cytological preparations.
 Whereas basophilic white blood cells stain dark blue and eosinophilic white blood cells stain bright red, neutrophils stain a neutral pink.
 Normally, neutrophils contain a nucleus divided into 2–5 lobes.

 Neutrophils are a type of phagocyte and are normally found in the bloodstream.
 During the beginning (acute) phase of inflammation, particularly as a result of bacterial infection, environmental exposure, and some cancers, neutrophils are one of the first responders of inflammatory cells to migrate toward the site of inflammation.
-They migrate through the blood vessels and then through interstitial space, following chemical signals such as interleukin-8 (IL-8), C5a, fMLP, Leukotriene B4, and H2O2 in a process called chemotaxis.
+They migrate through the blood vessels and then through interstitial space, following chemical signals such as interleukin-8 (IL-8), C5a, fMLP, leukotriene B4, and hydrogen peroxide (H2O2) in a process called chemotaxis.
 They are the predominant cells in pus, accounting for its whitish/yellowish appearance.

-Neutrophils are recruited to the site of injury within minutes following trauma and are the hallmark of acute inflammation; however, due to some pathogens being indigestible, they might not be able to resolve certain infections without the assistance of other types of immune cells.
+Neutrophils are recruited to the site of injury within minutes following trauma and are the hallmark of acute inflammation.
+They not only play a central role in combating infection but also contribute to pain in the acute period by releasing pro-inflammatory cytokines and other mediators that sensitize nociceptors, leading to heightened pain perception.
+However, due to some pathogens being indigestible, they may not be able to resolve certain infections without the assistance of other types of immune cells.